 China, a dominating force in table tennis, actually reached out a diplomatic arm to the West in the early 1970s, inviting players from countries such as the US and UK to play a few friendly rounds of the game.
 It’s thought that this became the ‘ping pong diplomacy’!
 It emerged that this was actually a diplomatic plan on behalf of Chinese leaders, not an off-the-cuff invitation!

-Do you have any interesting or fun facts about table tennis that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about table tennis?
+Share them in the comments below!